nishaverma21/R-ShinyPracticeAPP/README.md

 Whatever data user trying to upload will also display on this tab in main panel.
 Submitter can upload csv format file with headers as “name , sampleid, analyte”.
-Analyst can upload csv format file with headers as “name , sampleid, analyte, result”.
+Analyst can upload csv format file with headers as “name , sampleid, analyte, analyteid, result”.

 -----View Result----------